bbj3/bbj3.github.io/_posts/2020-03-22-Transfer-learning-using-a-Convolutional-Neural-Network.md

     Total validation images: 1000

-MobileNetV2 takes as input figures of size 224*224 so that's what we have to adjust our images to that size.
+MobileNetV2 takes as input figures of size 224*224 so we have to adjust our images to that size.

 ```